 Part 1: Opioid Use Disorder & Medications for Opioid Use Disorder

-Presented by Mandy Owens, PhD, UW Alcohol & Drug Abuse Institute
+Presented by Mandy Owens, PhD, UW Addictions, Drug & Alcohol Institute (ADAI).

-This is the first module of a three-part training series on Medications for Opioid Use Disorder in Washington State Jails.
-(Parts 2 and 3 are coming soon!)
-It provides a brief introduction to opioid use disorder and medications for opioid use disorder.
+This module provides a brief introduction to opioid use disorder and medications for opioid use disorder.
 This module is intended for a jail staff audience, including corrections officers.
 It discusses: the important distinction between opioid dependence and opioid use disorder; the three FDA-approved medications, methadone, buprenorphine, and naltrexone; and common concerns related to medications for opioid use disorder.

 Medication-Assisted Treatment (MAT) for Opioid Use Disorder in Jails and Prisons: A Planning and Implementation Toolkit